operate-first/sre/sre_maturity.md

 #### Toil Bankruptcy and the Dangers of Unmanaged Toil

-Should an SRE team fail at reducing toil faster than it accumulates due to service growth, such a team can find itself in a very serious predicament – spending all of its time on operations tasks with zero room to improve (e.g. automate) anything.
+Should an SRE team fail at reducing toil faster than it accumulates, such a team can find itself in a very serious predicament – spending all of its time on operations tasks with zero room to improve (e.g. automate) anything.

 The chart below visualizes what happens to an SRE team's time commitments when their system is growing 20% quarter over quarter yet they do not address the toily part of operations (marked in red).
 Within a year the system more than doubles its size and a team that originally spent 40% of their time on operations and 60% on development work (a healthy balance) now sees that proportion skew towards 79% to 22%.